eg-informatique/events-api/README.md

 # CREATE DATABASE events_db;
 # CREATE USER admin WITH ENCRYPTED PASSWORD 'StendeRmaten';
 # GRANT ALL PRIVILEGES ON DATABASE events_db TO admin;
+# GRANT ALL PRIVILAGES ON ALL TABLES IN shema public TO admin;
 # \c

 sudo vi /etc/postgresql/14/main/pg_hba.conf